September 11 attacks: Cultural influence

-Government policies toward terrorism
+Government policies towards terrorism

-As a result of the attacks, many governments across the world passed legislation to combat terrorism.
+The September 11 attacks introduced foreign terrorism as a major security issue to the US, as they indicated smaller states and terrorist organizations had become increasingly capable even against major global powers.
+Many governments across the world passed legislation to combat terrorism as a result to the attacks.
 In Germany, where several of the 9/11 terrorists had resided and taken advantage of that country's liberal asylum policies, two major anti-terrorism packages were enacted.
 The first removed legal loopholes that permitted terrorists to live and raise money in Germany.
 The second addressed the effectiveness and communication of intelligence and law enforcement.
 Canada passed the Canadian Anti-Terrorism Act, their first anti-terrorism law.
 The United Kingdom passed the Anti-terrorism, Crime and Security Act 2001 and the Prevention of Terrorism Act 2005.
 New Zealand enacted the Terrorism Suppression Act 2002.

 In the United States, the Department of Homeland Security was created by the Homeland Security Act of 2002 to coordinate domestic anti-terrorism efforts.
 The USA Patriot Act gave the federal government greater powers, including the authority to detain foreign terror suspects for a week without charge; to monitor terror suspects' telephone communications, e-mail, and Internet use; and to prosecute suspected terrorists without time restrictions.
-The FAA ordered that airplane cockpits be reinforced to prevent terrorists gaining control of planes, and assigned sky marshals to flights.
+The FAA ordered that airplane cockpits be reinforced to prevent terrorists from gaining control of planes and assigned sky marshals to flights.

 Further, the Aviation and Transportation Security Act made the federal government, rather than airports, responsible for airport security.
 The law created the Transportation Security Administration to inspect passengers and luggage, causing long delays and concern over passenger privacy.
-After suspected abuses of the USA Patriot Act were brought to light in June 2013 with articles about the collection of American call records by the NSA and the PRISM program (see Global surveillance disclosures (2013–present)), Representative Jim Sensenbrenner,(R- Wisconsin) who introduced the Patriot Act in 2001, said that the NSA overstepped its bounds.
+After suspected abuses of the USA Patriot Act were brought to light in June 2013 with articles about the collection of American call records by the NSA and the PRISM program, Representative Jim Sensenbrenner (of Wisconsin), who introduced the Patriot Act in 2001, said that the NSA overstepped its bounds.